ctzurcanu/virtues/docs/goodness.md

 - working for hire: you invest Survival, Health, Vital energy and gain Money, Abundance
 - rasing a child: invest Abundance and gain Governance, Temperance, Charity
 - making justice: invest any lower virtues to gain chance for Repentance and Forgiveness
+- entrepreneurship: invest Abundance and gain much more Abundance

 ### Civilization

 The totality of types of sacrifice that are encouraged in a society.

 The most accepted and appreciated type gives the level of a civilization.
+For the capitalist societies: entrepreneurship.
 The variety: the breadth of the civilization.
 The lack of acceptance of some types: the failures and the lack of civilization.